Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 reuseforestry |

-Pass in an 'forestry' object which will recycle the dataframe the old object created.
-It will save some space working on the same data set. |
+pass in an 'forestry' object which will recycle the dataframe the old object created.
+It will save some space working on the same dataset. |

 savable |

 If TRUE, then RF is created in such a way that it can be saved and loaded using save(...) and load(...).
-However, setting it to TRUE (default) will take longer and use more memory.
-When training many RF, it makes sense to set this to FALSE to save time and memory. |
+Setting it to TRUE (default) will, however, take longer and it will use more memory.
+When training many RF, it makes a lot of sense to set this to FALSE to save time and memory. |

 saveable |